Not Myself Tonight: Live performances

 Aguilera first performed the song live on The Oprah Winfrey Show on May 7, 2010, in a black one-piece and long black trench coat with high boots, accompanied by green laser lights and smoke.
+Her dancers were dressed in Matrix-like costumes.
 She ad-libbed several times during the performance, at one point explaining the song's concept, stating to the audience, "This song is all about letting go and expressing yourself!"
 On June 8, 2010, Aguilera performed the song on The Today Show.
-She also performed the song on Live With Regis and Kelly on June 10, 2010, and as a part of her concert on CBS's The Early Show on June 11, 2010.
+She also performed the song on Live with Regis and Kelly on June 10, 2010, and as a part of her concert on CBS's The Early Show on June 11, 2010.
 Aguilera performed "Not Myself Tonight" in a medley with "Bionic" and "Woohoo" at the 2010 MTV Movie Awards.
 The song was also included on Aguilera's set for VH1 Storytellers.

+Aguilera performed "Not Myself Tonight" on numerous occasions throughout the years, like the Justin Timberlake's all-star benefit show in Las Vegas in October 2010, the Mawazine Festival in Morocco in May 2016, and at the Black Sea Arena in Georgia in July 2016.
+In 2019, the Bionic single was included in the setlist for Aguilera's Vegas residency The Xperience.
+It was one of the two opening songs, along with "Your Body".
+The song was selected as a show opener for the singer's second concert residency Christina Aguilera at Voltaire (2023–2024), performed by Aguilera in a "mountainous gown" and a double-strand diamond necklace.

+Impact and legacy

+A remix of "Not Myself Tonight" was featured in Christian Dior's "Cruise" fashion show in May 2010.
+The song was used in the 2023 Netflix comedy drama series Glamorous, starring Kim Cattrall.
+Farrah Moan paid tribute to Aguilera's attire from the "Not Myself Tonight" music video in a 2019 episode of Watch What Happens Live with Andy Cohen, where Aguilera also appeared as a guest.
+Similarly, Dorit Kemsley referenced Aguilera's "Not Myself Tonight" dress during her appearance at the 47th People's Choice Awards ceremony, where the singer received the Music Icon Award.
+The song was also performed by a contestant of a reality singing show Sing Your Face Off Thailand in 2019.
+Swiss figure skater Sarah Meier choreographed a dance routine to "Not Myself Tonight" in a show titled All That Skate.